-Refer to the annual performance report on pages xx to xx for information on the achievement of planned targets for the year.
-This information should be considered in the context of the material findings on the reliability of the reported performance information in paragraph 23 of this report.
+26. Refer to the annual performance report on pages ... to ... for information on the achievement of planned targets for the year and management's explanations provided for the under/over achievement of targets This information should be considered in the context of the material findings on the usefulness and reliability of the reported performance information in paragraphs 23 to 24 of this report.